intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 ---

-For _**Scala users**_, please see [Scala User Guide](./scala.md) for how to run BigDL on hadoop/yarn cluster.
+For _**Scala users**_, please see [Scala User Guide](./scala.md) for how to run BigDL on Hadoop/YARN clusters.

 For _**Python users**_, you can run BigDL programs on standard Hadoop/YARN clusters without any changes to the cluster (i.e., no need to pre-install BigDL or other Python libraries on all nodes in the cluster).

 ### **1. Prepare Python Environment**

-- You need to first use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to prepare the Python environment _**on the local client machine**_.
+- You need to first use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to prepare the Python environment _**on the local machine**_ where you submit your application.
 Create a conda environment, install BigDL and all the needed Python libraries in the created conda environment:

   ```bash
   conda create -n bigdl python=3.7  # "bigdl" is conda environment name, you can use any name you like.
   conda activate bigdl

   pip install bigdl

   # Use conda or pip to install all the needed Python dependencies in the created conda environment.
   ```
   View the [Python User Guide](./python.md) for more details for BigDL installation.